Sanmeet-EWU/cscd-488-490-project-hrv-monitoring/HRV Backend/PricingReadme.md

 Aurora Serverless v2:
     Explanation: .5 acu per hour, which should mean you get enough to write constantly for a lot of people (hard to calculate, but it should be fine for a few hundred to even a few thousand I believe).
-    Cost is around 44$ a month, if it never sleeps (it is set to drop down to 0 if idle, which can reduce costs)
+    Cost is around 44$ a month, if it never sleeps (it is set to drop down to 0 if idle, which can reduce costs) I recommend that in Production you change lowest ACU to at least .5 so it never sleeps.